-MSW Program applications will be processed through the Graduate Student Services office.
+MSW Program applications will be processed through the LBC | Capital Enrollment office.
 There is no alternative application process.
 Additionally, each graduate program describes its own admission process.
-Policies and procedures for evaluating applications are in section M3.1.2.

 Transferring students: The MSW Program will review applications from prospective students who express interest in transferring from other graduate programs.
 Prospective students expressing interest in transferring from other CSWE-Accredited programs will be reviewed by the MSW Program Director and the MSW admissions committee prior to a formal invitation to interview.